rajatasusual/llamabox/docs/INSTALLATION.md

 ```
 ## **9. Create HTTP Server Service**

+The HTTP server acts as the API layer for external tools (like a UI or chatbot) to interact with your RAG system.
+Running it as a service keeps it always-on and auto-recovering.

 ```bash
 # Set up HTTP server by copying the flask server script from the repository
 mkdir http-server